ekingan/rad-client/README.md

 Verify you can decode the serial numbers.

 #### Test adding a new serial code
 * Now click on the header link that says `Add New Serial Code` .
 Here you will see a list of existing codes.
 Verify that you can successfully add a new code and that it will appear at the top of the list.
+Note: I added a database constraint where the code must be unique within a type.

+* Test that you receive an error message when you try to add a duplicate code.
+You can generate the error message by trying to add a new Bike model, with code `R`.
+(Note: Error handling with Prisma is not great.
+I was able to return the server error but not a user-friendly, readable error.)

 ### Assumptions